TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1DTCLBDN.md

 ```

 ## DESCRIPTION
-This function is used to create a new LBDN object within BloxOne DTC
+This function is used to create a new LBDN object within Universal DDI DTC

 ## EXAMPLES